mlcommons/medperf/docs/mlcubes/mlcube_models.md

 This guide will help users familiarize themselves with the expected interface of the Model MLCube and gain a comprehensive understanding of its components.
 By following this walkthrough, users will gain insights into the structure and organization of a Model MLCube, allowing them at the end to be able to implement their own MedPerf-compatible Model MLCube.

 The guide will start by providing general advice, steps, and hints on building these MLCubes.
 Then, an example will be presented through which the provided guidance will be applied step-by-step to build a Chest X-ray classifier MLCube.
-You can find the final MLCube code [here]({{ page.meta.url }}).
+The final MLCube code can be found [here]({{ page.meta.url }}).

 ## Before Building the MLCube

 It is assumed that you already have a working code that runs inference on data and generates predictions, and what you want to accomplish through this guide is to wrap your inference code within an MLCube.

-- Make sure you decouple your inference logic from the other ML common pipelines (e.g.; training, metrics, ...).
-Your MLCube will be run by hospitals, and you want to make sure you don't have unnecessary extra compute going on.
+- Make sure you decouple your inference logic from the other machine learning common pipelines (e.g.; training, metrics, ...).
 - Your inference logic can be written in any structure, can be split into any number of files, can represent any number of inference stages, etc..., **as long as the following hold**:
     - The whole inference flow can be invoked by a single command/function.
     - This command/function has **at least** the following arguments: